KonH/InvestmentReporting/README.md

 ## Account/broker management

 You can set up your brokers and accounts, assign currencies for each account:
 ![accounts](Docs/Screenshots/accounts.png)

 # Warranty notice

-The service is in initial prototype stage and should not be used in production.
+The service is in the initial prototype stage and should not be used in production.
-No guaranties provided, especially for complex cases, which not fully supported.
+No guarantees provided, especially for complex cases, which not fully supported.
 Statistics data may be inexact and should not be used as financial advice without additional investigations.
-The service is not directed to short-term operations, data is collected with noticeable delay, which fine for long-term period.
+The service is not directed to short-term operations, data is collected with noticeable delay, which fine for a long-term period.

 # Installation guide